weebi-com/weebi_server/packages/fence_service/README.md

 ### ObjectId vs ids

+- Since mongodb does not create _id for nested objects we still need to create ids manually
+- making the case for a simple milliseconds since epoch
-- I did not find a way to parse Mongo ObjectId using .mergeFromProto3Json()
+- Besides I did not find a simple way to parse Mongo ObjectId using .mergeFromProto3Json()
-- Which
+- Which made it clear that using simple id was clearer and as safe for objects such as firm and user

+### mongodb mongodart
+stange error message on update "getLastError" getLastError command has been deprecated in MongoDB and is no longer supported. (as of MongoDB 4.4) ignore